tripolskypetr/di-lazy/README.md

 # di-lazy

-> Lazy instantiation of the class based on first access to its reference
+> Lazy instantiation of the class based on the first access to its reference

 ## Usage